nayomi16/Notes-Management-System/README.md

 Then automatically spring data jpa will create the database called "notesmanagement" having user table, note table, and note_archive table

+* In the application properties file mysql username and password should be replaced with your username and password

 * User table (User table should be filled manually for testing purpose)